octopus-energy/home-pro-inky-adapter/README.md

 ## Show the agile tariff as a line plot
 Run `python3 show_agile.py` to show the agile tariff as a line plot on the Inky pHAT.
-It just shows the previous 6 hours and following 12 hours of import and export tariff price including VAT for a location in England.
-The data is fetched from the Octopus Energy API.
-It currently just runs as a once off to show the capability, it doesn't update yet.
-It needs seaborn to run which can be installed with `pip install seaborn`.
+It shows the previous 6 hours and following 12 hours of import and export tariff price including VAT for a location in London.
+The data is fetched from Octopus Energy's REST API.
+It currently just runs as a once off in the devloper SDK as an demonstration of the Inky hat and it isn't a dockerised app yet.
+It uses the seaborn library for plotting which can be installed with `pip install seaborn`.

 ![Image of HomePro in the wild.](assets/Pro_agile_display.jpg)